cloudify-cosmo/docs.getcloudify.org/content/cli/blueprints.md

 * `-l, --visibility TEXT` - Defines who can see the resource, can be set to one of ['private', 'tenant', 'global'] [default: tenant].

+{{% gsNote title="Note" %}}
+When you upload a local blueprint yaml, the CLI compresses the directory that contains the blueprint file and uploads the entire directory to the Cloudify Manager.

+Make sure that:

+* Blueprint directory contains all resources required by the blueprint, such as scripts
+* Blueprint directory does NOT contain unnecessary files
+* All files in the directory are readable by others (at least permission level 404)
+{{% /gsNote %}}

 &nbsp;
 #### Example